 Interestingly, the percentage of VO2max at which the lactate threshold occurs appears to increase in master athletes (Wiswell et al., 2000).

 Although still a good predictor of exercise performance the lactate threshold appears to be less precise than the VO2max, for predicting exercise performance amongst older athletes (Marcell et al., 2003; Wiswell et al., 2000).

 This has led to the suggestion that the determination of VO2max, or a recent race performance, may be better for the prescription of training intensities in master athletes (Marcell et al., 2003).

 It also highlights how reducing the age associated decline in VO2max may be key for age group athletes.

 Factors that influence the Lactate Threshold

-The lactate threshold is normally determined using a graded exercise test in which the speed or work rate is increased in incremental stages.
-Each stage normally last 3-4 minutes with blood lactate measured at the end of each stage.
-The maximum lactate steady state is normally measured over longer, separate workloads, lasting 10-20minutes.
+The lactate threshold is normally determined using a graded exercise test in which the speed or work rate (power) is increased in incremental stages.
+Each stage normally lasts 3-4 minutes with blood lactate measured at the end of each stage.

 Sports Scientists used a number of different methods to determine the lactate threshold including: